Sean O'Pry

-Sean Richard O'Pry (born July 5, 1989) is an American model from Kennesaw, Georgia.
+Sean Richard O'Pry (born July 5, 1989) is an American model.
+He began his modelling career in 2006 and has featured in numerous advertising campaigns and editorials.
+In 2015, O'Pry was included on Models.com's new 'Supers Men', 'Sexiest Men', and the 'Money Guys' lists.
+That same year, Vogue, ranked him fifth on the 'Top 10 Male Models of All Time'.
+In 2013, Forbes named him the best-paid male model.

 Early life

 O'Pry reports having Irish and unspecified Native American heritage.
 He has an elder brother and a younger sister.
 He attended North Cobb High School.
 He played track and field, basketball, baseball, and football in high school.

 Career

 In 2006, 17-year-old O'Pry was scouted from his prom photos on MySpace.